Borrelia burgdorferi: Microbiology

 Borrelia burgdorferi is a microaerophile, requiring small amounts of oxygen in order to undergo glycolysis and survive.
-Like all other Borrelia sps., this bacterium is also gram-negative and a spirochete.
-Borrelia colonies are often smaller, rounded, and white with an elevated center.
+Like all other Borrelia spp., this bacterium is also gram-negative and a spirochete.
+Borrelia colonies are often small, rounded, and white with an elevated center.
 B. burgdorferi possesses flagella that allow it motility.
 It may be oxidase negative, but B. burgdorferi possesses a gene coding for superoxide dismutase.
 This protein inhibits the accumulation of reactive oxygen species (ROS).
 The bacterium appears able to utilize many different monosaccharides for use in energy production.

 Morphology

 B. burgdorferi resembles other spirochetes in that it has an outer membrane and inner membrane with a thin layer of peptidoglycan in between.
 It is characterized as having a flexible cell well and has cells that are long and cylindrical with them being roughly 1 micron wide.
 However, the outer membrane lacks lipopolysaccharide.
 Its shape is a flat wave.
 It is about 0.3 μm wide and 5 to 20 μm in length.

 B. burgdorferi is a microaerobic, motile spirochete with seven to 11 bundled perisplasmic flagella set at each end that allow the bacterium to move in low- and high-viscosity media alike, which is related to its high virulence factor.